MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/general-ledger/financial-consolidations-currency-translation.md

 To eliminate intercompany transactions, you can create an elimination rule.
 Alternatively, you can do a manual elimination entry in a company that is designated an elimination company.
 If you create an elimination rule, you have two options for the elimination method: **Net change** and **Fixed**.

 ### Set up elimination rules
-When you set up elimination rules in Finance and Operations, you can create a financial dimension that is used specifically for elimination.
+When you set up elimination rules in Finance, you can create a financial dimension that is used specifically for elimination.
 Most customers name this financial dimension **Trading Partner** or something similar.
 If you decide not to use a financial dimension, make sure that you have main accounts that are used only for intercompany transactions.

 You can find the setup for eliminations in the **Setup** area of the **Consolidations** module.
 After you enter a description for the rule, you must select the company that the elimination journal will be posted to.
 The company that you select should have **Use for financial elimination process** selected in the legal entity setup.